-Compliance by national authorities with respect to the timely submission of TTFs to the Secretariat for trips that ended between 1 May through 31 August 2016 is reflected in Table 1.
-As indicated in the 'Trips' column in the table, the Secretariat has received 309 original TTFs from the 329 trips completed during that period.
-Table 1 also shows the percentages of original TTFs received versus trips completed reported at this meeting and, for reference, the corresponding percentages presented at the working group's previous three meetings (35 through 37).
+As indicated in the 'Trips' column in Table 1, at the time of drafting this report, the Secretariat has received 571 original TTFs from the 609 trips completed during the period of 1 September 2016 through 30 April 2017.
+For reference, Table 1 also shows the corresponding percentages presented at the working group's previous three meetings (36 through 38).

-Table 2 shows the historical percentages of original TTFs received by the Secretariat since 2006 and reflects the total number of TTFs received, regardless of whether they were submitted consistent with the timing requirements or at a later date.
+Table 2 shows the historical percentages of original TTFs received by the Secretariat since 2007, and reflects the total number of TTFs received.
+The percentage in this table does not reflect the timing required in the section of the STVT cited above, and only includes original TTFs received at any time.